Density correction for multivariate spatial fields of global climate model output using deep learning: Density correction of historical TMAX and PRCP

-Figures \ref{f:autocorr_spacetime_validation}--\ref{f:crosscorr_spacetime_validation} plot the effect of density correction on the autocorrelations for each variable, and the cross correlation between them, respectively.
-As in the previous two plots, points correspond to month and location specific estimates.
-In Figure \ref{f:autocorr_spacetime_validation}, SPCDE is unable to improve the autocorrelation for SW TMAX from its model values, but for the remaining three variables, the calibrated data has lower bias and variability in its estimates of autocorrelation compared to the uncalibrated model data.
-For the cross correlations in Figure \ref{f:crosscorr_spacetime_validation}, the uncalibrated data has positive bias in the cross correlations for both regions.
-Density correction was able to virtually eliminate the bias and provided highly accurate and precise estimates of the cross correlation.
+Figure \ref{fig:crosscorr_space} plots the effect of density correction on the cross correlation between variables.
+The uncalibrated data has positive bias in the cross correlations for both regions, with the bias in the SW being more pronounced.
+Density correction was able to virtually eliminate the bias and provided highly accurate and precise estimates of the cross correlation during both the training and validation periods.
 This is in part because the conditional density of PRCP depends on both current and past TMAX values, and therefore SPQR models the dependence between the two variables.

-Finally, Figure \ref{f:spatcorr_spacetime_validation} shows pairwise spatial correlations for the calibrated and uncalibrated data.
+Figure \ref{fig:spatcorr_space} shows pairwise spatial correlations for the calibrated and uncalibrated data.
 Each panel contains values for 300 pairs of locations.
-Values are concentrated around the diagonal, suggesting the the calibrated data has similar spatial correlation compared to the observed data.
-We do notice more uncertainty in the lower end of TMAX correlation values in the uncalibrated data, that the density correction is not able to entirely address, but overall the calibrated data has lower bias and uncertainty compared to the uncalibrated model data.
+For the training period (Fig \ref{fig:spatcorr_space_train}), values are largely concentrated around the diagonal, suggesting the the calibrated data has similar spatial correlation compared to the observed data.
+The uncertainty in the estimates is higher for the SW than the SE, and pairs of locations with lower spatial correlations have more uncertainty in their estimates.
+For the validation period (Fig \ref{fig:spatcorr_space_validation}), the uncertainties in the estimates are more pronounced.
+Even in such situations, the maximum error in the estimates is only $\approx 0.10$.
+The differences in the amount of calibration between the training and validation periods can be attributed to the dependence structure changing between the two periods and to modeling PRCP in the log-scale; additional details are provided in Appendix \ref{s:App_stationarity}.